 - How to recognize scenarios which may benefit from before-and-after studies as an evaluation tool

 - How to scale data collection and evaluation efforts based on available resources

-Amanda will also be presenting at the Association of Pedestrian and Bicycle Professionals (APBP) awards ceremony at the member meeting on Sunday, September 16, 2018, and staffing the APBP booth on Monday, September 17, 2018, from 5:30 to 6:30 p.m.
+Amanda also presented at the Association of Pedestrian and Bicycle Professionals (APBP) awards ceremony at the member meeting on Sunday, September 16, 2018, and staffed the APBP booth on Monday, September 17, 2018, from 5:30 to 6:30 p.m.

-As a second-time conference goer, I’m excited to see the evolution of topics and be energized and inspired by the other attendees.
-As a second-time New Orleans visitor (first visit was in February 2005, pre-Katrina), I am excited to explore the city during the mobile workshops.- Amanda Leahy, AICP
+As a second-time conference goer, I was excited to see the evolution of topics and was energized and inspired by the other attendees.
+As a second-time New Orleans visitor (first visit was in February 2005, pre-Katrina), I was excited to explore the city during the mobile workshops.- Amanda Leahy, AICP

 Gamechanger: Moving from Reactive to Proactive Safety Planning with Systemic Safety Analysis

 Wednesday, September 19, 2018 | 4:30-5:30 p.m.
 Breakout Session

 Presenters: Erin Ferguson, PE, Principal Engineer, Kittelson & Associates, Inc.; Byron Rushing, Bicycling & Walking Program Manager, Atlanta Regional Commission; Rebecca Sanders, Research Lead, Toole Design Group